+The church initially denied responsibility.
+It disputed that it could be held liable for the assault as it did not take place within the context of a youth club activity.
 We disagreed with the church’s position.
-As specialists in the field of sexual assault compensation claims we know that organisations like a church, a local authority or an employer can be held vicariously liable for the criminal acts of others.
+As specialists in the field of sexual assault compensation claims we know that organisations like a church, a local authority or an employer can be held liable for the criminal acts of others.
 We are also aware that there have been a number of recent developments in the law in this area which are favourable to claimants.

 We therefore advised our client that she had good prospects of succeeding in her claim and arranged for court proceedings to be commenced against the church.